Claude Lanzmann. The Recordings.

 In 2021 and 2022, the Jewish Museum Berlin received a total of 152 magnetic tapes from the Association Claude et Félix Lanzmann (A.C.F.L.), represented by Dominique Lanzmann, the filmmaker’s widow.
 Alongside interviews with survivors and perpetrators, the recordings also include conversations with writers, resistance fighters, clergy, intellectuals, politicians, German businesspeople, and historians.
 In 2023, the archive - together with the film Shoah - was inscribed in the UNESCO Memory of the World Register.

-Following the donation, the museum began digitising the recordings in collaboration with the Selma Stern Centre for Jewish Studies Berlin-Brandenburg (SSZ) and the Center for Digital Systems at Freie Universität Berlin (CeDiS).
+Following the donation, the museum began digitising the recordings in collaboration with the Selma Stern Centre for Jewish Studies Berlin-Brandenburg (SSZ) and the Digital interview collections of Freie Universität Berlin.
 The project is funded by the Alfred Landecker Foundation and the Federal Foreign Office.

 More information about the Claude Lanzmann Audio Archive can be found here.